namadjidku/CarND-Advanced-Lane-Lines-master/README.md

 :-------------------------:|:-------------------------:
 ![alt text][image7]       |  ![alt text][image8]

-#### 4. Describe how (and identify where in your code) you identified lane-line pixels and fit their positions with a polynomial?
+#### 4. Identify lane-line pixels.

 Class LaneDetector contains the code which identifies lane-line pixels using a histogram method, specifically the method detect_lines_images.
-After the pixels are identified we use a 2nd order polynomial to fit the lane lines pixels and get the coefficients of curves.
+After the pixels are identified we use a 2nd order polynomial to fit the lane lines pixels and get the coefficients of the curves.

 ---

 ### Pipeline (video)

-#### 1. Provide a link to your final video output.
-Your pipeline should perform reasonably well on the entire project video (wobbly lines are ok but no catastrophic failures that would cause the car to drive off the road!).

 Here's a [link to my video result](./project_video.mp4)